9 Things You Should Know When Dating a Commercial Fisherman

 My fisherman in Cordova, AK, one season fishing King Salmon.

-8. When you date a commercial fisherman, you’ll wonder why he goes through all the trouble for this kind of work – especially since he won’t know how much he’ll make until the end of the season.
+8. When you date a commercial fisherman, you’ll wonder why they go through all the trouble for this kind of work – especially since he won’t know how much he’ll make until the end of the season.

 It’s such a gamble, you think.
 Why put yourself in an uncertain position, you’ll say.